MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeWebAppsServer/deploy-office-web-apps-server.md

 3. On the **Read the Microsoft Software License Terms** page, select **I accept the terms of this agreement** and click **Continue**.

 4. On the **Choose a file location** page, select the folder where you want the Office Web Apps Server files to be installed (for example, C:\\Program Files\\Microsoft Office Web Apps) and select **Install Now**.
-If the folder you specified doesn’t exist, Setup creates it for you.
+If the folder you specified doesn't exist, Setup creates it for you.

     We recommend that you install Office Web Apps Server on the system drive.